 Some patrónes would treat their workers with respect, giving them supplies for their homes, medicine for their children and gifts on holidays (a beneficence that was by no means universal).

-It was in this ferment of violently suppressed collective yearning that the civil war began, with hardly a murmur or even a shot fired, in 1960.
-Frustrated young plantation workers, many of whom watched as their formerly unionized fathers were tortured and killed in the coup’s aftermath, went to the mountains alongside urban intellectuals to establish guerrilla fronts, building networks of civilians who would serve as their support base for the next two decades.
+It was in this ferment of violently suppressed collective yearning that civil war began, with hardly a murmur or even a shot fired, in 1960.
+Frustrated young plantation workers, many of whom watched as their unionized fathers were tortured and killed in the coup’s aftermath, went to the mountains alongside urban intellectuals to establish guerrilla fronts, building networks of civilians who would serve as their support base for the next two decades.

 Javier had been one of those young men.
 A demobilized guerrilla Wilkinson stumbled across in Quetzaltenango following the ’96 peace accord, the muscular man had a pride and sense of confident self-worth that stood in stark contrast to the deferential submissiveness of many indigenous plantation workers, who tended to cap off exchanges with foreigners by saying Para Servirle— “Here to serve.”